-Detailed in this booklet are the proposed Option choices for current Year 8 students to study in Years 9, 10 and 11 starting in September 2019.
-The Options Evening on Thursday, 24 January 2019, is designed to help your child make an informed decision on which choices to make.
+Detailed in this booklet are the proposed Option choices for current Year 9 students to study in Years 10 and 11 starting in summer 2021.
+The online videos and taster sessions are designed to help your child make an informed decision on which choices to make.